dfx 0.1.0

 Registers a file descriptor with the poller.

-void deregisterFd (BorrowedFd fd) noexcept override
+void deregisterFd (Utils::BorrowedFd fd) noexcept override

 Deregisters a file descriptor from the poller.